 (1) If a Participant cancels a seminar booking, the following cancellation conditions apply:

-42 days to 21 days prior to course start: Participant pays 50% of the seminar fee (including registration fee)
+· 42 days to 21 days prior to course start: Participant pays 50% of the seminar fee (including the desposit)

-20 days or later before the agreed date: Participant pays 100% of the seminar fee (including registration fee.
+· 20 days or later before the agreed date: Participant pays 100% of the seminar fee (including the desposit).

-(2) If the course fee amounts to a maximum of 250.00 EUR, the full amount will be retained in the event of cancellation.
+(2) If the course fee does not amount to more than the registration fee (deposit), the full amount will be retained in the event of cancellation.

 (3) If the Participant does not show up for the seminar without canceling, the full seminar fee is due.